FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 C
 ```

-**Question 156: In a system with multiple points attractors, how do different initial conditions affect the outcome?**
+**In a system with multiple points attractors, how do different initial conditions affect the outcome?**
 - A) All initial conditions lead to the same attractor point.
 - B) Initial conditions determine which of the several attractor points the system converges to.
 - C) Multiple attractors lead to a chaotic system where outcomes are unpredictable.